 In these extraordinary times we need music and song to connect, have fun and divert ourselves from all the news.
 So Rhymetime has not stopped.
 It has merely moved onto the internet.
-Join me for live streams of Rhymetime on Wednesday and Thursday or email me at firstname.lastname@example.org to join in with my Monday Zoom session.
+During term time I am doing live streams of Rhymetime on Wednesday and Thursday.
+I’ll be taking a break from that for the summer but am setting up a Patreon page so you can access a library of tunes and songs.

 In times gone by, Esther’s Rhymetime was a group where children and carers gather round to sing with the guitar in a good old-fashioned singalong, full of energy and enthusiasm.